 Women and girls, racialized women, lesbian, gay and bisexual people, indigenous people and people with disabilities are at an increased risk of experiencing gender-based violence.
 Transgender, two-spirit and gender-diverse people in Canada also experience higher rates of violence.

 In Canada, gender-based violence continues to happen at an extremely alarming rate.
 According to data collected by Statistics Canada, between 2008 and 2018, over 700 women were killed by their intimate partner in this country.
 In 2018, one in every three women experienced unwanted sexual behaviour in public.
 While these numbers are terrifying, the reality for indigenous women and girls is even worse.
-In 2018, the rate of homicide was nearly seven times higher for indigenous women and girls than that of their non-indigenous counterparts.
+In 2018, the rate of homicide was nearly seven times higher for indigenous women and girls than for their non-indigenous counterparts.

 Faced with such a bleak picture, the government took action.